salesforcecli/plugin-custom-metadata/README.md

   $ custommetadata force:cmdt:create [FILE]

 OPTIONS
-  -d, --devname=devname                           DeveloperName for the type -l, --label=label                               MasterLabel for the type -s, --plurallabel=plurallabel                   Plural label for the type.
+  -d, --devname=devname                           (required) DeveloperName for the type -l, --label=label                               MasterLabel for the type -s, --plurallabel=plurallabel                   Plural label for the type.
 If blank, uses label